- Should you buy simplified issue life insurance?

 Should you buy simplified issue life insurance?

-Premiums for simplified issue term life insurance are much higher than those for traditional term or permanent policies.
-Insurers charge more because of the increased risk they take by forgoing the comprehensive medical exams typical of traditional life insurance.
+- Premiums for simplified issue term life insurance are much higher than those for traditional term or permanent policies because of the increased risk to the insurer of not knowing about possible medical issues

 What is simplified issue life insurance?

-A simplified issue life insurance policy is a product for those who want a faster, easier application process.
-Traditional life insurance requires a lengthy application.
-Besides completing a detailed questionnaire, most carriers require a medical exam.
+A simplified issue life insurance policy is a no-medical exam policy that is issued quickly.
+Traditional life insurance requires a lengthy application process that includes a medical exam.

 "One of the biggest advantages of simplified issue life insurance is that the insurer decides faster — sometimes in minutes, compared to several weeks for traditional underwriting.
 Also, the application is much shorter: A simplified issue life insurance policy will only ask you a handful of health-related questions and there is no medical exam," Seth Buckley, president at Buckley Financial, a life insurance brokerage, says.